MIDIBlocks/blog/01 - Introducing Handsfree.js.md

   // Called immediately after the plugin is added, even if disabled
-  // The `this` context is the plugin itself: handsfree.plugin.advancedLogger onUse () {},
+  // The `this` context is the plugin itself: handsfree.plugin.advancedLogger
+  // If you need to create DOM elements or other setup, this is the method to do it in onUse () {},

   // Called when you .enable() this plugin